Cadillac Le Mans: Fate of the vehicles

 Of the four Cadillac Le Mans cars, the fate of three is known.
 One car, which was customized by George Barris, was acquired by Harry Karl, a wealthy shoe manufacturer who gave it to his wife, Marie "The Body" MacDonald.
 Another was sold to a Cadillac dealer in Beverly Hills, California.
 The George Barris custom was destroyed in a fire in 1985, while another one is currently displayed in the Cadillac Historical Collection in Warren, Michigan.
-The revised car with quad headlights is in possession of the GM Heritage Center.
+The revised car, restyled by GM stylists with quad headlights and sleeker fins, is in possession of the GM Heritage Center.

 The fourth Cadillac Le Mans was displayed at the Oil Progress Exhibition at Will Rogers Field in Oklahoma City in 1953, along with two other show cars from the 1953 Motorama exhibition (the Wildcat I and the Starfire).
 After that, this car went on exhibit at Greenhouse-Moore Cadillac Chevrolet in Oklahoma City during the first week of November.
-The vehicle went missing on November 8, 1953 and has not been seen since that time.
+The vehicle went missing on November 8, 1953, and has not been seen since that time.
 Numerous investigators and auto enthusiasts have tried to find the missing Le Mans, but so far their efforts have yielded no results.